divergentmedia/divergentDocumentation/EditReady/EditReady.md

 You can click the icon to the right of "Dest Folder" to select an output folder for your batch.
 Within the dialog, you will also have the option to select "same as source" (In Mac OS X 10.11, "El Capitan," click the options button).
 That will cause EditReady to store your output files in the same folders as the source files.
 Please note, EditReady will not allow you to overwrite your source media, so make sure your file naming scheme doesn't conflict with your existing files.

+## File Format ##

+In most cases, EditReady outputs QuickTime (.mov) files.
+However, when DNxHD or DNxHR are the destination video formats, you may optionally choose to output in either the OP-1A or OP-Atom formats, using the "File Format" dropdown.
+In all other cases, that dropdown will be disabled.

 # Custom Presets

 EditReady is an integral part of a post production workflow.
 To make the usage even more seamless, you can create custom presets that match your workflow needs.
 Begin by selecting the "custom" preset in the preset dropdown.